acse-mz223/CO2Block-web/readme.md

 link: https://www.figma.com/proto/RVsZLQby6bOhi8ZniW7PbA/IRP?node-id=0-1&t=SUQge6J1XmcAdKpI-1

 ## Interfaces
 The application features three main parts with seven distinct interfaces, each offering different perspectives on the data calculated by the CO2Block model.
+Here are the four examples.

 ### Interface 1: About
 The default web page that provides a comprehensive overview of the CO2Block model, including: